Transfinite Adams representability: Obstruction theory in triangulated categories

 Finally, $f_{n+1}^Y\beta_nq_n^X=\phi_ng_{n+1}\beta_nq_n^X=\phi_n\varepsilon_nq_n^X=\phi_n\gamma_n=\psi_n$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{cociente}] Any object $X$ in $\C T$ has a Postnikov resolution $\Psi(X)$ by Corollary \ref{postexis}.
 We choose one.
 Proposition \ref{sextiende} proves that there are choices for $\Psi(h)$ as in the statement.
 Moreover, the choice is unique in the homotopy category by Proposition \ref{nulinf}.
 By uniqueness, $\Psi$ must be an additive functor.
-Propositions \ref{sextiende} and \ref{nulinf} prove that any two Postnikov resolutions of $X$ are isomorphic in $\mathbf{Pres}_\infty^\simeq$, hence $\Psi$ is essentially surjective.
+Propositions \ref{sextiende} and \ref{nulinf} prove that any two Postnikov resolutions of $X$ are isomorphic in $\mathbf{Pres}_\infty^\simeq$ via a unique homotopy class extending the identity in $X$, hence $\Psi$ is essentially unique.
 Moreover, $\Psi$ is full since the homotopy class of an arbitrary morphism $(h,\psi_*,\varphi_*)\colon \Psi(X)\r\Psi(Y)$ is $\Psi(h)$.
 Finally, the kernel of $\Psi$ is $\C I^{\infty}$ by Proposition~\ref{nulinf}. \end{proof}